 It can be devastating when your workers’ comp claim is denied the first time around.
 It’s frustrating and scary when you’re facing mounting medical bills and you aren’t getting the benefits you need to make ends meet.
 Plus, the stress and frustration can hold you back from focusing your energy on what’s most important: your recovery.
 At Heuser & Heuser, LLP, we’ve seen so many people come through our doors who are suffering just like you, and it is our mission to serve as your compassionate allies as we help you navigate the worker’s compensation system.

-When you need help seeking the workers’ comp benefits you’re entitled to, our Colorado Springs workers’ compensation lawyers at Heuser & Heuser are here for you.
+When you need help seeking the workers’ comp benefits you’re entitled to, our Colorado Springs workers’ comp lawyers at Heuser & Heuser are here for you.
 We can give you the best shot to fight for the benefits you deserve.
 Don’t go it alone; call us at 719-520-9909 for help today.

 See What Our Clients Have to Say!